chaffin/RMF/docs/MP-SOP.md

 The procedures outlined in this document satisfies the RMF media protection requirements for [Organization] information system components.
 Control Number (CN) and Control Correlation Identifiers (CCI) are notated in the paragraph that satisfies the requirements for those CNs and CCIs.

 # 6. PROCEDURES

-&nbsp;&nbsp;a.
+> a.
 (MP-2) Media Protection

-&nbsp;&nbsp;&nbsp;&nbsp;(1) [Organization] CIO restricts access to all types of digital and/or non-digital media containing information not cleared for public release to personnel whom have the requisite need to know, clearance and job role as outline below: (CCI-001003)
+>> (1) [Organization] CIO restricts access to all types of digital and/or non-digital media containing information not cleared for public release to personnel whom have the requisite need to know, clearance and job role as outline below: (CCI-001003)

-&nbsp;&nbsp;&nbsp;&nbsp;a)  Users.
-General users have access to compact disks, and digital video disks, as well as non-digital media paper and film.
+>>> a)  **Users.** General users have access to compact disks, and digital video disks, as well as non-digital media paper and film.
 Certain users may also have access to restricted media as outlined in section k.(1).b of this procedure.

-&nbsp;&nbsp;&nbsp;&nbsp;b) Privileged Users.
-Personnel who have privileged access and accounts have access to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
+>>> b) **Privileged Users.** Personnel who have privileged access and accounts have access to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
 Certain privileged users may also have access to restricted media as outlined in section k.(1).b of this procedure.

-&nbsp;&nbsp;&nbsp;&nbsp;c) Couriers.
-Authorized persons approved with currier responsibilities have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
+>>> c) **Couriers.** Authorized persons approved with currier responsibilities have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.

-&nbsp;&nbsp;&nbsp;&nbsp;d) Document Control.
-Authorized personnel working in document control have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
+>>> d) **Document Control.** Authorized personnel working in document control have physical access, while conducting their duties, to diskettes, magnetic tapes, external/removable hard disk, drives, flash drives, compact disks, and digital video disks, as well as non-digital media paper and film.
 (CCI-001005)

-&nbsp;&nbsp;b.
+> b.
 (MP-3) Media Marking

 ** (1) All information system media, without exemption, are marked in compliance with DoD 5200.01 Vol. 1-4 (Reference (c)).
 (CCI-001010, CCI-001011)